-- wish to learn the overall business functions - seek career progression - · intend to change industry or job functions - expect to develop skills and critical thinking in business administration - wish to acquire the appropriate entrepreneurial skills to kick-start their own business.
+- wish to learn the overall business functions - · seek career progression - · intend to change industry or job functions - expect to develop skills and critical thinking in business administration - wish to acquire the appropriate entrepreneurial skills to kick-start their own business.

-programme offers weekend classes for Core Courses from 8.00 am until 7.00 pm and weekdays for Elective Courses and Research Methodology Course from 6.30 pm until 9.30 pm with the emphasis on quality teaching and student participation.
+programme offers weekend classes for Core Courses from 8.00 am until 6.00 pm and weekdays for Elective Courses from 6.30 pm until 9.30 pm with the emphasis on quality teaching and student participation.
 The minimum and maximum periods of candidature are three (3) and eight (8) semesters respectively.
-It should be noted that any complete withdrawal the from by the candidate. semester(s) the withdrawn semester shall be counted as part of the student's candidature period for completion.
+It should be noted that any complete withdrawal from the semester(s) by the candidate, the withdrawn semester shall be counted as part of the student's candidature period for completion.

 Courses are divided into three (3) categories; core courses, concentration courses, and elective courses.
 Additionally, the students are required to undertake a research project in their area of interest.
-The design of each course and its composition is to maximise the students' learning
+The design of each course and its composition is to maximise the students' learning experiences and develop skills, which are key for their career development.